onzfonz/comp227/src/content/1/en/part1a.md

 Writing components with React is easy, and by combining components, even a more complex application can be kept fairly maintainable.
 Indeed, a core philosophy of React is composing applications from many specialized reusable components.

-Another strong convention is the idea of a <i>root component</i> called <i>App</i> at the top of the component tree of the application.
+Another strong convention is the idea of a **root component** called `App` at the top of the component tree of the application.
-Nevertheless, as we will learn in [part 6](/en/part6), there are situations where the component <i>App</i> is not exactly the root, but is wrapped within an appropriate utility component.
+Nevertheless, as we will learn in [part 6](/en/part6), there are situations where the component `App` is not exactly the root, but is wrapped within an appropriate utility component.

 ### props: passing data to components

 It is possible to pass data to components using so-called [props](https://reactjs.org/docs/components-and-props.html).

-Let's modify the component <i>Hello</i> as follows:
+Let's modify the component `Hello` as follows:

 ```js
 const Hello = (props) => { // highlight-line